seanng-ai/windows-itpro-docs/windows/deployment/update/waas-wu-settings.md

 ### Remove access to use all Windows Update features

 By enabling the Group Policy setting under **Computer Configuration\Administrative Templates\Windows Components\Windows update\Remove access to use all Windows update features**, administrators can disable the "Check for updates" option for users.
 Any background update scans, downloads and installations will continue to work as configured.
+By enabling this Policy setting, it will also enable setting for "Do not connect to any Windows Update Internet locations" as well.

 ### Do not connect to any Windows Update Internet locations